TheDomcio/WonderfulPolishLanguage/README.md

 ## Culinary (Kulinaria)

+- ["Kucharz doskonały"](https://polona.pl/collections/institutions/1/kucharz-doskonaly,NDI0ODQ1MDQ2MDQ4OTQ4NTQwMA/) - A wonderful collection of books, prints and manuscripts created by the Polish National Library.
+There are over 140 books by famous authors (in those days).
+They are mostly written in a language very similar to today's, and often also include words less commonly used today (but not archaisms), a lot of interesting recipes can be found there and of course you can download it all for free and probably without any major limits (maybe there is a limit, but with an attempt to download a huge amount).
+If you have a large amount of potatoes, it will probably be worthwhile to check the recipes from the book "200 potraw z ziemniaków" (200 dishes from potatoes)](https://polona.pl/item/200-potraw-z-ziemniakow,MjAyNDY4NzU).
+Such a number of dishes should make you not be hungry for a long time.

+- [Cookbooks (And more books) by Lucyna Ćwierczakiewiczowa](https://polona.pl/search/?query=Lucyna_%C4%86wierczakiewiczowa&filters=public:1)) - This author has written many cool books about cooking, on Polona you will find several of them in many editions.
+They are written in a pretty cool language.
+In the above link you will of course also find her works.

+- [33 proven uses of chocolate in dishes](https://polona.pl/item/wedlowska-czekolada-33-przepisy-sprawdzone,ODQwODgyMjY) - If you like chocolate, this is something for you.

 - [Jadłonomia ](https://www.jadlonomia.com)- A very cool website with "vegan recipes not only for vegans" (don't be afraid, I am a vegetarian myself, but I don't want to force convert you to vegetarianism, but often thanks to the dishes associated with this diet - vegan and vegetarian,  you can discover a lot of new taste sensations).
 - [Olga Smile](https://www.olgasmile.com) - Very interesting culinary blog.
 Here you will find dishes from various diets, for carnivores, vegetarians, vegans and gluten-free for people with coeliac disease ((Or for people who just don't like gluten).
 - [Kocham Gotować](https://www.youtube.com/user/paei100) - One of the first most popular YouTube channels about cooking in Poland.
 He is very famous for its welcome: "Siemanko!
 Witam w mojej kuchni" and also from showing how to recreate a very well-known product at home, e.g. fries from a well-known fast food restaurant etc.  then it is worth to check out his older videos.